elephantscale/spring-cloud-labs/14-set-up-a-ci-pipeline-with-jenkins-for-automated-testing-and-deployment-of-microservices/14-lab.md

           }
       }
       ```
-      - Replace `<UserService Git Repository>` and `<OrderService Git Repository>` with the actual URLs.
+    - Replace `<UserService Git URL>` and `<OrderService Git URL>` with actual repositories.
+    - On **Windows** agents, use `bat` instead of `sh`.

 19. **Save and run the pipeline.**
-    - Save the job and click **Build Now**.
+    - Click **Build Now**.
-    - Verify that both microservices are built successfully.
+    - Confirm both microservices build successfully in one pipeline run.

 ---

 ### **Part 5: Deployment (Optional)**

-20. **Add deployment steps.**
+20. **Add a deployment stage.**
-    - Add a deployment stage to the pipeline script:
+    - Example:
       ```groovy
       stage('Deploy to Server') {
           steps {
               script {
+                  sh 'scp user-service/target/*.jar user@server:/path/to/deploy/'
-                  sh 'scp target/*.jar user@server:/path/to/deployment/'
+                  sh 'scp order-service/target/*.jar user@server:/path/to/deploy/'
               }
           }
       }
       ```
+    - This is just a placeholder.
+You can also push Docker images, etc.

 21. **Configure automated triggers.**
-    - Set up webhooks in your Git repositories to trigger the pipeline on code changes.
+    - In your GitHub (or other Git server), set up **webhooks** to trigger Jenkins on each push.

 ---

-### **Optional Exercises**
+## **Optional Exercises**

 1. **Integrate automated tests.**
-   - Add a stage to execute integration tests before deployment.
+   - Add a pipeline stage to run integration tests or Docker-based tests.

 2. **Set up a multi-branch pipeline.**
-   - Use the **Pipeline Multibranch Plugin** to detect branches automatically.
+   - Use the **Multibranch Pipeline Plugin** to automatically create pipeline jobs for each branch.

 3. **Add Docker integration.**
-   - Build Docker images in the pipeline and push them to a registry.
+   - Build Docker images in your pipeline, then push them to Docker Hub or another registry.

 4. **Monitor Jenkins builds.**
-   - Install and configure plugins like **Build Monitor View** or **Blue Ocean** for visualization.
+   - Use plugins like **Build Monitor View** or **Blue Ocean** for improved visualization of job statuses.

+---

+## **Conclusion**
+By completing this lab, you have:
+- **Installed and configured Jenkins** on port **8080**.
+- **Set up Freestyle jobs** for each microservice (UserService, OrderService).
+- **Created a pipeline** that clones, builds, and optionally deploys both microservices in a single run.
+- **Learned** how Jenkins can automate your entire CI flow, ensuring code changes are consistently tested and deployed.
+Enjoy building more advanced CI/CD pipelines!